stt-datacore/website/static/pages/about.md

 ### Contact

 Once we grow the team of contributors and volunteers we may set up a Discord or some other means of communication.
-But for now, the easiest way to get in touch is by opening [issues on GitHub](https://github.com/TemporalAgent7/datacore/issues/new).
+But for now, the easiest way to get in touch is by opening [issues on GitHub](https://github.com/TemporalAgent7/datacore/issues/new); you can also find me on the [STT Discord server](https://discord.gg/8Du7ZtJ) as TemporalAgent7#3792, and on reddit as [u/TemporalAgent7](https://www.reddit.com/user/TemporalAgent7).

 ### Licensing